Carolina Music Festivals

 Camping: $20 for weekend, $10 per night.

-Breakaway Festivals, a multi-city festival of hip-hop, electronica and dance music, presented 24 acts at Charlotte Motor Speedway in May 2023, its third year in the Carolinas.
-There were also vendors serving food all day, as well as "plenty of bars" serving nonalcoholic beverages in addition to beer and liquor.
+Breakaway Festivals, a multi-city festival of hip-hop, electronica and dance music, brings it show to Charlotte Motor Speedway.
+There are also vendors serving food all day, as well as "plenty of bars" serving nonalcoholic beverages in addition to beer and liquor.

 Artists